 The applicant has submitted a flood risk assessment for the site.
 This concludes that the site is not at unacceptable risk of flooding and the increase in surface water runoff from impermeable areas within the site can be acceptably attenuated with a sustainable urban drainage system.
 The report recommends that inspections and possible replacements of culverts it is proposed to discharge to are necessary.
-Comments are awaited from the Lead Local Flood Authority.
+The statutory consultees have confirmed that the FRA is robust and acceptable.